Testing the problem of time with cold atoms

-A few concrete examples include: i) to help solving the problem of possible multiple choices for the internal clock that may lead to a change in the canonical structure \cite{PhysRevDg.51.5600} by measuring relative shifts between different clocks; ii) to investigate the role of singularities during the big bang/big crunch \cite{PhysRevLettx.86.5227} by controlling the sign and strength of the interactions to determine whether the system experiences a true singularity or a quantum bounce; iii) to perform accurate tests of reversibility \cite{PhysRevD2.51.4145} through Loschmidt echo, iv) to engineer analogue black holes in the bright sector \cite{KieferSandhöfer+2022+543+559} by using arbitrarily shaped attractive potentials; v) to realize Vilenkin‑type tunnelling scenarios \cite{PhysRevDf.50.2581} by engineering coherent Josephson tunnelling between the sectors.
-The entropic time concept, as well as our experimental approach, could, in principle, be generalized to more complex models, such as midisuperspace or full quantum gravity frameworks, exploiting the potentially available 6$N$ degrees of freedom \cite{barbero2010quantization}.
-Future work could therefore explore whether our approach yield consistent arrows of time under more general dynamical conditions, also leveraging tools from quantum technology and information.
+A few concrete examples include: i) to help address the problem of possible multiple choices for the internal clock that may lead to a change in the canonical structure \cite{PhysRevDg.51.5600} by measuring relative shifts between different clocks; ii) to investigate the role of singularities and bouncing scenarios during the big bang/big crunch \cite{PhysRevLettx.86.5227,chandran2025expansion} by controlling the sign and strength of the interactions to determine whether the system experiences a true singularity or a quantum bounce; iii) to perform accurate tests of reversibility \cite{PhysRevD2.51.4145} through Loschmidt echo, iv) to engineer analogue black holes in the bright sector \cite{KieferSandhöfer+2022+543+559,zzxxPhysRevD.107.L121502} by using arbitrarily shaped attractive potentials; v) to realize Vilenkin-type tunnelling scenarios \cite{PhysRevDf.50.2581} by engineering coherent Josephson tunnelling between the sectors.
+The entropic time concept, as well as our experimental approach, could, in principle, be generalized to more complex models, such as midisuperspace-inspired settings or larger many-body analogues exploiting the potentially available 6$N$ degrees of freedom \cite{barbero2010quantization}.
+Future work could therefore explore whether our approach yields consistent arrows of time under more general dynamical conditions, also leveraging tools from quantum technology and information.